Applications for the 2015-16 Beckman Scholarships due February 23

 Funded by the Arnold and Mabel Beckman Foundation and in its second consecutive funding cycle, the intent of this program is to advance the education, research training and personal development of select students in chemistry, biochemistry, and the biological and medical sciences.

-Our Scholars are joined by our outstanding 2013 finalists - Nate Hirscher (Chemistry), Adam Goode (BME), and Tomihiro Ono (Chemistry).
+Our Scholars are joined by our outstanding 2014 finalists - Mr. Adam Goode (BME), and Meghan Bloom (BME).

 Kelsey's research goal was to determine the role of the signaling enzyme Focal Adhesion Kinase in macrophages, which are agents of the immune system that play a critical role in the expansion of existing blood vessels when blood flow through normal circulatory channels is blocked.
 Her work could lead to better understanding and treatment of peripheral artery disease.